MagnetizedFreckles/centerscroll.nvim/README.md

 Plugin shouldn't conflict with your existing keymaps, and it also should dynamically adapt to your screen size.
 However, there may be bugs, since I'm very inexperienced, to say the least.

+## Issues

+When nearing end of the file, plugin may append "zz" after automatic newline insertion, and I don't know how to fix this.

 ## Installation

 [lazy.nvim](https://github.com/folke/lazy.nvim):